westonrobot-dev/styleguide/README.md

 # Weston Robot Style Guides

-The set of style guides listed on this page are adopted from [Google Style Guide](https://westonrobot-dev.github.io/styleguide/) and adjusted for use within Weston Robot.
+The style guides listed on this page are adopted from [Google Style Guide](https://westonrobot-dev.github.io/styleguide/) and adjusted for use within Weston Robot.

 <!-- Every major open-source project has its own style guide: a set of conventions
 (sometimes arbitrary) about how to write code for that project.
 It is much